You haven't failed your diet. Your diet has failed you.

 - a bonus lesson with Jenna Hollenstein, RD

-- either 3 or 6 one-hour one-on-one individual coaching calls with Dr. Alexis Conason
+- 6 one-hour live zoom coaching calls led by Dr. Alexis Conason

 Between Session Support

 There's no need to wait for the coaching calls to get a question answered or get some text-based support.
 Dr. Conason and her team are available to you throughout the week for support via:

 And you can connect with our anti-diet community anytime in our:

 Is The Anti-Diet Plan Foundations Group Coaching Program right for you?

 The program could be a good fit for you if you are looking for:

 - a small group setting with lots of support

 - a program that breaks things down step-by-step